kap8416/T2DM-and-HTN-Multiscale-network-analysis/README_T2DM_HTN_MultiScale.md

 If you use this repository or adapt the scripts for your own work, please cite the following study:

 > *Inflammatory and Vascular Remodeling Pathways link Type 2 Diabetes and Hypertension: A Multi-Scale Network Analysis*.
-(In preparation, 2025).
+(In preparation, Frontiers in Bioscience 2025).

 ## Contact